 - Begin stitching with the matte cotton, using the chart, starting in the upper left corner of the canvas.

-- Continue stitching, with every other row being matte cotton, until you have filled the canvas up to 5 threads from the unfolded short edge (as seen in the picture above).
+- Continue stitching, with every other row being matte cotton, until you have filled the canvas up to 5=five threads from the unfolded short edge (as seen in the picture above).
 Be sure to stitch through all layers of canvas when you are at the edges, leaving a single hole folded over at the top and bottom, so that one white thread shows on both the inside and outside.

-- Now you have completed the stitching and need to assemble the sock.
+- Now you have completed the stitching and need to assemble the windsock.
 You have two long edges with just one thread of canvas showing at the top and bottom of the stitching.
 You will use those edges and matte cotton to bind the canvas around the knitting ring.

 Tie a knot at the end of the matte cotton thread (use a long length).
 Bring the needle from the inside to the outside along the center of one edge, so that the knot is on the back.
 Place the ring on the back of the canvas and hold it there.

-- Using an overcast stitch, and going over the ring, sew the edge of the canvas, making sure to cover every hole.
+- Using an Overcast Stitch, and going over the ring, sew the edge of the canvas, making sure to cover every hole.
 This will also cover the ring with the matte cotton and give the windsock a stiff top.